Rescuers in Taiwan search for those missing or stranded after major earthquake kills 10

 About 60 workers who had been unable to leave a quarry because of damaged roads were also freed, authorities said.
 Six workers from another quarry were airlifted out.

-Some 650 people remain cut off, the vast majority of them employees and guests at a hotel in the national park.
+Some 700 people remain cut off, the vast majority of them employees and guests at a hotel in the national park.
 Authorities said they were safe and had food and water, and that work to repair the roads to the hotel was nearly finished.
-Another 30 workers from the same hotel were stranded elsewhere in the park, but officials said drone footage showed they also appeared safe.
+Another 10 workers from the same hotel were stranded elsewhere in the park, after most of the others in the group were rescued or managed to walk out.

 In the city of Hualien on Thursday, workers used an excavator to stabilize the base of a damaged building, as chickens pecked among potted plants on the flat roof slanting at a severe angle.